wkocjan/gatsby-theme-intro/gatsby-theme-intro/README.md

 - All components are located in `src/components` directory.
 - All parameters accepted by components are defined using [PropTypes](https://reactjs.org/docs/typechecking-with-proptypes.html).
 You can find types definitions in one centeral `src/types` location.
+- Code you want to overwrite should be placed within `src/@wkocjan/gatsby-theme-intro/` directory.

 Please refer to [the official documentation](https://www.gatsbyjs.org/docs/themes/shadowing/) to learn more.